a3g34n/MND_icebreaking-project/README.md

   - calculating global path which is passing through the way-points

   - simulating path tracking of the robot and plot the linear and angular velocities (v, w) of the robot

+## How to launch model:

+### To start gazebo with tricycle robot use:

+'''
+roslaunch tricycle_gazebo tricycle_empty_world.launch
+'''

+### To start teleoperation with keyboard

+'''
+roslaunch tricycle_control teleop.launch
+'''